CROATIA – Cruising from Trogir to Dubrovnik

 - Lounge on brilliant sand & stone beaches, swim in warm Adriatic waters, and tie up in quaint harbors and hidden coves, surrounded by rugged cliffs and charming villages.

 Here is our suggested itinerary from Trogir to Dubrovnik.
-Cruises run from Saturday to Saturday:
+There are many ways to cruise Croatia and this is just one!
+All cruises in Croatia run from Saturday to Saturday:

 Saturday Marina Seget Donji (Trogir) – Maslinica (Island of Solta) 9 miles